Neville Gruzman: Notable projects

-Gruzman's own house is a hidden sanctuary, entirely private and distant from noise (Philip Goad).
+Gruzman's own house built for his family is a hidden sanctuary, entirely private and distant from noise, is located at 4 Oswald Street not far from the busy New South Head Road.
 The living area was joyous, with its classical organic interior embellished with a collection of paintings, sculpture, and porcelain.
-Jørn Utzon has judged that the house possessed the best living room in Australia.
+Jørn Utzon judged that the house possessed the best living room in Australia.
 Another focus point is Gruzman's wife's dressing room with infinite light reflections from the mirrors on the walls on all four sides and on the ceiling.
+The house was extended in 1963 and again in the early 1990s.